base-org/web/apps/base-docs/tutorials/docs/2_account-abstraction-with-privy-and-base-paymaster.md

 displayed_sidebar: null
 ---

-# Account Abstraction on Base using Privy and the Base Paymaster

 This tutorial shows you how to use [Privy], [Alchemy's Account Kit], and the [Base Paymaster] to enable your users to use onchain apps without creating a wallet on their own, or even needing to pay for gas fees!

 ---